-[Please note: The list of submitted advisories was provided to Bhekisisa by the Ministerial Advisory Committee’s chairperson, Salim Abdool Karim on May 18, 2020.
-The list of advisories the Committee is currently working on was provided to Bhekisisa by the Ministerial Advisory Committee’s chairperson, Salim Abdool Karim on May 18.
-These lists thus reflect the advisories as correct up until May 18.]
+Please note: The list of submitted advisories was provided to Bhekisisa by the Ministerial Advisory Committee’s chairperson, Salim Abdool Karim on May 18, 2020.
+These lists thus reflect the advisories as correct up until May 18.

-You can find and download the documents here:
+You can find and download more documents here:

 [Please note: Information on the new coronavirus is rapidly changing.
 Please refer to the Department of Health for the latest information.
 Visit www.sacoronavirus.co.za for updates on South Africa’s coronavirus response.]